davidjeddy/gradyent-practical/PROCESS.md

 - Use AWS EKS Auto Mode.
 When it comes to infra my experience has been less-is-more;/ until the organization reaches such a point that the cost of labour is less than the benefits of over-optimization.

-- Each IAC configuration type gets its own file, makes finding things a lot easier later on.
+Each IAC configuration type gets its own file, makes finding things a lot easier later on.

+For simplicity, but never in actual deployments, store the state file locally.
+A good deployment we must store the state file remotely.

+Now deploy the network and IAM resources.

+Bring the VPC modules up to the most recent published version.

 ## Make It Right